 Identity and contact details of the Controller

-LA International Computer Consultants Limited (“LA International”/“we”, “us”, “our”) a company registered in England and Wales (Registration number 01633646) and whose registered address is International House, Festival Way, Stoke-on-Trent, ST1 5UB is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 1998 or any subsequent UK legislation resulting from EU General Data Protection Regulations (GDPR).
+LA International Computer Consultants Limited (“LA International”/“we”, “us”, “our”) a company registered in England and Wales (Registration number 01633646) and whose registered address is International House, Festival Way, Stoke-on-Trent, ST1 5UB is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 2018 (“DPA 2018”) and the General Data Protection Regulation (“GDPR”).

 Purposes for which Personal data is collected, processed, used and disclosed by us